kembreyfarquhar/ChallengeSolutions/README.md

 **Follow up:**

 Coud you solve it without converting the integer to a string?
-(I took up this challenge and solved it with out converting the int to a string).
+(I took up this challenge and solved it without converting the int to a string).